MStamirski/Spaceship-Titanic/README.md

 Notebook "Model_Pytorch" is a bit different.
 I implemented there a LogisticRegression model using Pytorch and used k-fold technique for training and testing model.

-"Models_Summary" contains comparison of all results with observations and conclusions.
+"Models_Summary" contains comparison of all results, with my observations and conclusions.